-Important links and information

-Citation of the target research article:

-Thaler, R. H. (1999).
-Mental accounting matters.
-Journal of Behavioral decision making, 12(3), 183-206.

-Link to the target research article.

-Additional information

-The current replication is part of the larger ‘mass pre-registered replications in judgment and decision-making’ project.
-The project aims to revisit well-known research findings in the area of judgment and decision making (JDM) and investigate the replicability of these findings.
-As part of the initiative, the students engage in pre-registered replications to examine the well-known findings as part of two-semester coursework.

 Abstract

-[IMPORTANT: Results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
-These will be updated following the data collection.]
+[IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+These will be updated following the data collection.
+This is written in past tense yet no pre-registration or data collection have been conducted.]

 Mental accounting, the internal categorization system individuals adopt to manage their financial activities, makes people prone to irrational decision-making.
-In a pre-registered study with an American online Amazon Mechanical Turk sample (N = 800), we replicated 17 experiments reviewed in Thaler (1999).
-On average, we found [weak to no / weak / medium / strong] empirical support for the mental accounting hypotheses.
+In a pre-registered study with an American online Amazon Mechanical Turk sample (N = 1000), we replicated 17 mental accounting problems reviewed in Thaler (1999).
+Out of the 17 problems, we found empirical support for X with effect sizes ranging from X.XX [X.XX, X.XX] to X.XX [X.XX, X.XX], and no empirical support for Y with effect sizes ranging from X.XX [X.XX, X.XX] to X.XX [X.XX, X.XX].
 Extending the replication, we provided an initial test of four predictions not previously empirically tested that were described in Thaler’s (1999) paper as predictions.
+The replications and extensions examined different parts of the mental accounting theory and the results were interpreted separately.
 Materials, dataset, and analysis code were made available on the OSF: https://osf.io/pwa68/.

 Keywords: Mental accounting, bias, judgment and decision making, registered report, replication